hypnoscope/let-s-code-an-indie-game/episode_25/README.md

-#Let's Code and Indie Game - Episode 24 - More Animation
+#Let's Code and Indie Game - Episode 24 - Refactor: Position

 ##What's Covered

-In this episode we add split some code out of our spritesheet class to make a new class giving us more control over our animations
+In this episode we pause from adding new features to make our entity class simpler.
+In order to do that we split out the code that handles positions into a new class.